 What is CA 15.3 Blood Test?
 (Background Information)

-- CA 15-3 Test is used to monitor breast cancer, once it is diagnosed.
+- CA 15-3 Test is used to monitor breast cancer once it is diagnosed.
 It is also used to evaluate the effectiveness of treatment.
-However, this test is not used for screening, or the diagnosis of breast cancer
+However, this test is not used for screening or diagnosing breast cancer